constantinpape/z5/README.md

 baz = attributes['foo']
 ```

-There are convenience functions to convert n5 files to popular data formats.
+There are convenience functions to convert n5 and zarr files to and from hdf5.
-For now only hdf5 is supported.
-(TODO convert to from png, jpeg, tiff)
+Additional data formats will follow.

 ```python
 # convert existing h5 file to n5